hieu2695/Movie-Industry/README.md

 ARIMA model has better performance on the training set, but in predicting an unseen data the predictions of two models are not significant.
 From my perspective, I prefer the HoltWinters in this case since the actual values always lie in the 95% confidence intervals of HotlWinters' predicted values.
 In constrast, ARIMA model has some predictions significant from the actual data.

-Note: There are graphs with more detailed visualization in our project.
+P/s: There are graphs with more detailed visualization in our project.
 Please check html file or Rmd file for them.

 # Conclusion